dd9jn/rfc4880bis/crypto-refresh.md

 ### Using MPIs to encode other data

-Note that MPIs are used in some places used to encode non-integer data, such as an elliptic curve point (see {{ec-point-wire-formats}}, or a bitstring that has the leading bit set.
+Note that MPIs are used in some places used to encode non-integer data, such as an elliptic curve point (see {{ec-point-wire-formats}}, or a bytestring of known, fixed length (see {{ec-value-wire-formats}}).
-The wire representation is the same: two octets of length in bits including the first non-zero bit, followed by the smallest series of octets that can represent the bitstring.
+The wire representation is the same: two octets of length in bits counted from the first non-zero bit, followed by the smallest series of octets that can represent the value while stripping off any leading zero octets.

 ## Key IDs